Table of contents

 Following this, the data must be swiftly and accurately moved to appropriate locations, undergo rapid processing to ensure timely results, and finally, organizations must take decisive actions based on the insights derived from the data to enhance business value.

 This entails balancing these tasks while also monitoring costs and sustainability metrics.
-Furthermore, even after AI integration in telecom models begins producing results, there is an ongoing need to repeat these processes continuously to uphold the accuracy of the models over time.
+Furthermore, even after AI integration in telecom models begins producing results, these processes must be repeated continuously to maintain the models’ accuracy over time.

 2) AI Infrastructure